 | |

-Life Skills Writing Ideas for Middle School Writers
+Life Skills Journal Prompts and Writing Ideas for Middle School Writers

-Help your students learn the valuable life skills they need before entering into adulthood with these all-new life skills for kids writing prompts!
+You can help your students learn the valuable life skills they need before entering into adulthood with these all-new life skills for kids writing prompts.

 30 Life Skills for Kids Writing Prompts